 There’s no denying that moving house is one of the most stressful life events around.
 It’s often overwhelming and chaotic, exciting and exhausting all at the same time.
 But few people have the luxury of staying in the same place all their lives.
 Eventually, circumstances will probably leave you surrounded by cardboard boxes and packing tape.

 But don’t despair.
 Moving house doesn’t need to be that stressful.
 With good preparation and a thorough purge of your belongings, you can have a stress-free move and save some money to boot – after all, the less you have to move, the cheaper it will be.
 Here are our favourite stress-reducing tips for moving house:

 Get rid of everything you don’t need.
 Work through your property methodically, and go through all your stuff.
 Separate it into piles for the charity shop, car boot sale, rubbish dump – and items to be packed, of course.
 And we mean it when we say be ruthless – if you haven’t used it in the past year, do you really need it?

-If you have a lot of rubbish, you can hire a skip to make life easier, but check the rules carefully: unless it’s entirely on private land you’ll need to obtain a licence from your local authority.
+If you have a lot of rubbish, you can hire a skip from the experts, Proskips to make life easier, but check the rules carefully: unless it’s entirely on private land you’ll need to obtain a licence from your local authority.

 Tidy Your Garden